archonology/Node-Readme-Maker/README.md

 ## About

-An excellent README is essential for repository, but formatting a top-notch README can take away valuable time from coding new projects.
-That's why I made this handy README generator: it allows you to put in all the info you need for a great README right from your command line.
+An excellent README is essential for repository, but formatting a great README.md can take away valuable time from coding.
+That's why I made Node README Maker: it allows you to put in all the info you need for a great README right from your command line.
 Then the program will generate a properly formatted README with all the essentials.

-With this generator, you will be sure to always have a sharp looking README and save valuable time for writing more code.

-*This README was generated with my Pro README Generator*

 ![Project Screenshot](https://user-images.githubusercontent.com/107374664/188484514-3bf53e82-82cf-406e-922b-66233909bb93.png)